May 2025. L/R: Jeong Min, Sungho, Hyunwoo, Yunseo, Caden, Ethan, Samuel, Kanishka, Dominic, Ian.

 GitHub LinkedIn

 Jeong Min Kong is a Ph.D. student at the University of California, Los Angeles.
 He received his B.A.Sc. and M.A.Sc. in Electrical and Computer Engineering from the University of Toronto in 2022 and 2024, respectively.
-His research interests span wireless communications, information theory, and machine learning, including full-duplex systems, satellite communications, and distributed learning.
+His primary research interest lies in machine learning, including its application to wireless communication and sensing.

 Sungho Cho is currently pursuing the M.S. degree in electrical and computer engineering at the University of California, Los Angeles.
 He received the B.S. degree in electrical engineering from Korea University in 2024.
 His research interests include MIMO, beamforming, integrated sensing and communication, and their practical implementations.